Rim light photography – lighting technique for dramatic photos

 The lighter the subject, or part of the subject that’s rim lit, the easier it is to blow out the highlights.

-This is particularly problematic if your rim light is brighter than your key light (the main light on your subject) and occurs more with natural light photography.
-It’s easier to control flash output than bright sunlight.
+Blown out highlights occur when your rim light is brighter than your key light (the main light on your subject).
+It happens more with natural light photography as it’s easier to control lighting ratios of flash output than bright sunlight.

 • Underexpose the image to preserve the highlights and then bring up the shadows in post production

-Both these images were lit with natural light only and no reflector, other than the light colored ground.
+I lit both images with natural light only and no reflector, other than the light colored ground.
 The first image shows blown out highlights on her hair, because the exposure was set for her face which was not lit.
-For the second image I underexposed and adjusted in Lightroom.
+For the second image I underexposed in camera and then brightened the shadows in Lightroom.

 2. The wrong background for rim light portrait

-The color of the background affects the visibility of rim light on the subject – a dark background shows rim light, but light background won’t.
+The color of the background affects the visibility of rim light on the subject.
+A dark background shows rim light, but a light background won’t.
 After all, white on a white background doesn’t stand out.

-Rim light is ideal for studio photography to create a black background portrait.
+This is why rim light is ideal for studio photography to create black background portraits.

-In both of these images I used the setting sun for rim lighting effect and flash to light the subject, but the rim light isn’t visible in the image on the right, because of the white background of the blown out sky
+For both images I used the setting sun for rim lighting effect and flash to light the subject.
+The rim light isn’t visible in the image on the right, because of the white background of the blown out sky.

 3. Unwanted flare

-If the light is in shot or only just out of shot, it’ll be visible in the image as lens flare.
+If the light’s in shot or only just out of shot, it’ll be visible in the image as lens flare, which is something I really like doing with outdoor portraits.

 4. Rim light spilling onto the subject’s face

-If you’re not careful you can easily end up with too much light spilling onto your subject.
+If you’re not careful with your rim light position you can easily end up with too much light spilling onto your subject.

 Rim lighting should highlight the edge of the subject and taper off fairly quickly into just a kiss of light on the subject.
 More than that and it’ll become distracting, rather than enhancing, as you can see in the image above.